 - RING-Type E3 Ubiquitin Transferase MARCH2 3 4

 - RING Finger Protein 172 3 4

 - MARCH-II 3 4

 MARCH2 is a member of the MARCH family of membrane-bound E3 ubiquitin ligases (EC 18.104.22.168).
 MARCH enzymes add ubiquitin (see MIM 191339) to target lysines in substrate proteins, thereby signaling their vesicular transport between membrane compartments.
 MARCH2 reduces surface accumulation of several glycoproteins and appears to regulate early endosome-to-trans-Golgi network (TGN) trafficking (Bartee et al., 2004 [PubMed 14722266]; Nakamura et al., 2005 [PubMed 15689499]).[supplied by OMIM, Mar 2010]

 GeneCards Summary for MARCH2 Gene

-MARCH2 (Membrane-Associated Ring Finger (C3HC4) 2, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+MARCH2 (Membrane Associated Ring-CH-Type Finger 2) is a Protein Coding gene.
+Diseases associated with MARCH2 include Rubeosis Iridis.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is MARCH3.